jometzg/app-service/README.md

 # Access Restrictions - recap
 Azure app services (web apps) have for a long time had an access restriction feature where requests in-bound to the app service can be restricted by IP address or IP address range.
 This now includes VNet subnets, but that is another story.
-Often when using a combination of app services it can be difficult to debug issues.
+Often when using a combination of app services it can be difficult to debug issues - is it a problem with the sender or the recipient?

 This article hopes to provide some pointers.

 # TL;DR
-If you want to know the actual IP address of an app service that is issuing a request, go in Kudu of the app service and open a CMD prompt:
+At a sender web app, if you want to know the actual IP address of that app service that is issuing a request, go in Kudu of the web app and open a CMD prompt:

 `curl https://api.ipify.org?format=json`

 This will then return the senders IP address.

-Unfortunately, app service "AppServiceHTTPLogs" diagnostic logs don't appear to report blocked requests for a destination web app.
+At the receiptient's end, its not quite so easy.
+In "Diagnostic Setting",  "AppServiceHTTPLogs" diagnostic logs don't appear to report blocked requests for a destination web app.
 So, to debug these, it is best to switch off access restrictions and then look through the logs for your requests - these will include the sender's IP address.

 # More Details
 Azure app service is a multi-tenant service for hosting web applications.
 This multi-tenancy provides many advantages for customers in terms of the density of web apps, but it also means that a number of web apps will share common in-bound and out-bound IP addresses.